 The characteristics in this taxonomic scheme have been chosen in part to allow predictions to be made about the power and usability of parallel programming systems based on their classification.
-We would expect, for example, that implicit systems would be easier to use than explicit systems.
-However, it is generally (though not invariably) the case that implicit systems deliver lower performance, since they are completely dependent on the intelligence of the compiler being used.
-This is analogous to the issues raised when high-level language compilers were first introduced.
-Similarly, we would expect that users of skeletal systems would make fewer errors than users of ad hoc systems, for the same reason that someone using a formbased editor is less likely to omit important information than someone editing freehand.
+We would expect, for example, that implicit systems would be easier to use than explicit systems; however, it is generally (though not invariably) the case that implicit systems deliver lower performance, since they are completely dependent on the intelligence of the compiler being used.
+Similarly, we would expect that users of skeletal systems would make fewer errors than users of ad hoc systems, for the same reason that someone using a form-based editor is less likely to omit important information than someone editing freehand.
 However, if the user's application is not matched by one of the skeletons provided by the system, the performance delivered by the skeletal system will be poor.
-We also expect that annotationbased systems will be better suited to recycling pre-existing serial programs than systems which require modification of program source, and that keeping annotations outside the source, as Enterprise does, will allow faster code development.
+We also expect that annotation-based systems will be better-suited to recycling pre-existing serial programs than systems which require modification of program source, and that keeping annotations outside the source, as Enterprise does, will allow faster code development.

-One result which we are unable to predict is the relative strengths and weaknesses of adding new syntax versus providing a library using conventional syntax.
-The former is often more concise, but high-quality compilers take a long time to produce, and it is not yet clear whether any of the syntactic supersets which have been proposed for serial languages such as C and Fortran (or any of the Algol descendant such as Orca [5] and SR [1, 2]) actually cover all the interesting cases.
+One issue which we are unable to predict is the relative strengths and weaknesses of adding new syntax versus providing a library using conventional syntax.
+The former is often more concise, but high-quality compilers take a long time to produce, and it is not yet clear whether any of the syntactic supersets which have been proposed for serial languages such as C and Fortran (or any of the Algol descendents such as Orca [BKT92] and SR [AOC88, And91]) actually cover all the interesting cases.
 It is far easier to extend a library than to add yet another bit of syntax to a language.
-However, it is often clumsy to express simple programs in a library-based system, and users must often accept responsibility for low-level operations such as marshalling and un-marshalling linked data structures.
+However, it is often clumsy to express simple programs in a library-based system, and users must often accept responsibility for low-level operations such as marshalling and unmarshalling linked data structures.